bredele/repit/Readme.md

     <li>{attr}</li>
   </ul>
 ```
-  > the li is repeated for each item into the store
+  > the 'li' is repeated for each item into the store

 view:

 ```js